-The Department of Kinesiology, Recreation, and Sport Studies (KRSS) has selected Joshua Pate as its Sport Studies Doctoral Alumni Scholar for 2018-19.
+The Department of Kinesiology, Recreation, and Sport Studies at the University of Tennessee honored Joshua Pate, PhD, as its Sport Studies Doctoral Alumni Scholar for 2018-19.
 Pate, who earned his PhD in Kinesiology and Sport Studies with a concentration in sport studies and specialization in sport management in 2012, is currently an associate professor at James Madison University.

-While completing his PhD, Pate was advised by Robin Hardin, PhD and Professor of Sport Management .
+While completing his PhD, Pate was advised by Robin Hardin, PhD.
 Pate also holds two other degrees from the University of Tennessee—a master’s degree in communications (2004) and a bachelor’s degree in education with a major in sport management (2002).

 Sport studies is an interdisciplinary academic field that encompasses such areas as sociology of sport, sport management, sport history, and sport philosophy.
 The sport studies doctoral degree concentration in the Department of Kinesiology, Recreation, and Sport Studies (KRSS) prepares its graduates to conduct research and teach in a variety of subjects within the sport studies field.
 The Sport Studies Doctoral Alumni Scholar award allows the Department of KRSS and the College of Education, Health, and Human Sciences to recognize a graduate of the sport studies doctoral program who has made substantial contributions to the field of sport studies.

 Pate is the second recipient of the Sport Studies Doctoral Alumni Scholar honor.
-Brody Ruihley (PhD, 2010 and current Assistant Professor at Miami University) was the inaugural recipient in 2017-18.
+Brody Ruihley (PhD 2010) was the inaugural recipient in 2017-18.